 Their love blossoms and glows as if they have only just met and yet they have been together for many years!
 They also have a daughter, the now eighteen-year-old multi-talented Anna.

-I met them both on a horribly cold February day in 2013 with ice, snow and wind outside, but in the café Puccini where we met, my heart and soul were soon to be warmed.
+I met them both on a horribly cold February day in 2013 with ice, snow and wind outside, but in the café Puccini where we met, my heart and so13ul were soon to be warmed.

 The lovely Lynette Tapia with her beautiful green eyes and shiny black hair is a celebrated singer as well and sometimes she manages to sing with her husband.
-In September 2006, they had their Amsterdam debut together in Capricio by Richard Strauss, as the Italian singers.
+In September 2006, they had their Amsterdam debut together in Capricio by Richard Strauss, as the Italia13n singers.

 In October 2012, they both sang in Verdi’s Rigoletto at Schloss Braunfels, a production of Opera Classica Europa, an organisation that presents operas at the most beautiful historical locations in Europe.